-Dynamic web sites are different because, by thier very nature, the number of bytes is not known when the first byte is written.
+Dynamic web sites are different because, by their very nature, the number of bytes is not known when the first byte is written.
 For the server to indicate the end of the document to the client web browser, it must close the connection.

-This is overcome by page buffering, where the first byte isn't written until the buffer is filled or the complete page assembled in memory.
-If the entire page is in the in-memory buffer before any of the page is written, then the exact number of bytes will be known, just like a static page.
+This is overcome by page buffering, where the first byte isn't written until the buffer is filled or the complete HTML response assembled in memory.
+If the entire HTML response is in the inmemory buffer before any of the response is returned to the client web browser, then the exact number of bytes will be known, just like a static page.

 For critical pages such as the initial home page of an application, the page buffer should be set large enough to contain the entire page (this may require some experimentation to tune properly).
-Doing so should maximize the speed at which the initial page 'pops up' in the client web browser, since the existing connection will be reused by the browser to collect all the static assets $\dots$ the images and stylesheets used on the page.
+Doing so should maximize the speed at which the initial page 'pops up' in the client web browser, since the existing connection will be reused by the browser to collect all the static assets ... the images and style sheets used on the page.